Engee documentation

 u update Relative paths for blocks that work with files

-Made it so that blocks that work with files (C Function, To CSV, To Multimedia File/From Multimedia File) support not only absolute but also relative paths.
-Relative path is considered relative to the current model folder in the file browser file browser 7.
+We made it so that in the blocks that work with files (C Function, To CSV, To Multimedia File/From Multimedia File), the indication of not only absolute, but also relative paths was supported.
+The relative path is calculated relative to the current folder of the model in the file browser file browser 7.

-u update Tyre support for block C Function
+u update Bus support for the unit C Function

-Added support for buses on block inputs and outputs C Function.
-If you want to output a bus at the block outputs C Function, you need to create a non-virtual bus and specify it as a data type for the output.
+Added bus support at the entrances and exits of the block C Function.
+If you want to output a bus at the output of the unit C Function, then it is necessary to create a non-virtual bus and specify it as the data type for the output.

-For inputs you can use both virtual (data type - auto for input) and non-virtual buses (you must specify your own data type for input).
+For inputs, you can use both virtual (data type – auto for input) and non-virtual buses (you must specify your input data type).

 Basic